YeeChuen/RAG_model_project/README.md

 ## Goal

 To acquire the knowledge and understanding of building a RAG model with utilizing existing pipelines and library to assist in this implementation.
-Moreover, experimenting with various paramters that affects the performance of RAG model such as different chunking size, size of top-k chunk retrived to be feed into LLM and so on.
+Moreover, experimenting with various parameters that affects the performance of RAG model such as different chunking size, size of top-k chunk retrived to be feed into LLM and so on.

 ## Future